walisc/WPooW/README.md

 $menu_base->Render();
 ```

-The above will create the following, configuring all items properly in the background. i.e fields nonces, saving and updating etc
+The above will create the following, configuring all items properly in the background. i.e fields, saving and updating etc

 New Post Type Page
 ![alt text](https://github.com/walisc/wpAPI/blob/master/Docs/images/wpAPI_view.jpg "New Post Type Page")